 Easy Indian Dessert

 Gajar ka halwa is an Indian dessert made out of shredded carrots and tastes like a warm spiced carrot cake right off the stove that melts in your mouth.
-It’s a pretty easy recipe to make and I’ve convinced myself if it has all those carrots it must be healthy.
-Come join me in my delusion and give this a try!
+It’s a pretty easy recipe to make.

 This recipe is easy and is made without khoya.